 Procedure

 Start off by making a teepee fire.
 When it starts burning, place firewood around it with an end into the flame.
-Push the wood to the center as they become used up.
+Push the wood to the center as they becomes used up.
 However, to avoid pushing the wood, you can dig a hole with slanting sides at the center (the force of gravity will help pull the wood into the fire).

 5. Lean-to/Reflector

 This is built using green logs, stones, or other materials to obstruct wind and reflect warmth.
-Lean-to fire will help to keep you warm while sleeping in the wild.
+Lean-to-fire will help to keep you warm while sleeping in the wild.

 6. Dakota